Talia Younis

 Talia Marie Younis (born 26 October 2008) is an Australian soccer player who plays as a midfielder for A-League Women club Western Sydney Wanderers.

-Raised in Western Sydney, Younis made her first-team debut in October 2022, becoming the youngest debutant in the A-League aged 14 years and 361 days.
+Raised in Western Sydney, Younis made her first-team debut in October 2022, becoming the youngest débutant in the A-League aged 14 years and 361 days until Willa Pearson's début in 2025.
 She is the first player born after 2008 to feature in the A-League.